Edward Johnston: Career

 After studying published copies of manuscripts by architect William Harrison Cowlishaw, and a handbook by Edward F. Strange, he was introduced to Cowlishaw in 1898 and then to William Lethaby, principal of the Central School of Arts and Crafts.
 Lethaby advised him to study manuscripts at the British Museum, which encouraged Johnston to make his letters using a broad edged pen.

 Lethaby also engaged Johnston to teach lettering, and he started teaching at the Central School in Southampton Row, London, in September 1899, where he influenced the typeface designer and sculptor Eric Gill.
 From 1901 he also taught a class at the Royal College of Art and many students were inspired by his teachings.

 He published a handbook, Writing & Illuminating, & Lettering in 1906.
 He started a second book in the 1920s but it was unfinished at his death.

 In 1913, Frank Pick commissioned him to design a typeface for London Underground, and the simple and clear sans-serif Johnston typeface was the result.

 In 1913, Johnston was one of the editors of The Imprint, a periodical for the printing industry.
 For this paper, Monotype made a complete new font: Imprint, series 101, exclusively for use in The Imprint.
 Actually this was the first revival character font Monotype made.
 In the 9 issues of The Imprint, many articles about calligraphy were included.

 He has also been credited for reviving the art of modern penmanship and lettering single-handedly through his books and teachings.
 Johnston also devised the simply crafted round calligraphic handwriting style, written with a broad pen, known today as the foundational hand (what Johnston originally called a slanted pen hand, which was developed from Roman and half-uncial forms).

-He influenced a generation of British typographers and calligraphers, including Graily Hewitt, Irene Wellington, Harold Curwen and Stanley Morison, Alfred Fairbank, Florence Kingsford Cockerell, and Eric Gill.
+He influenced a generation of British typographers and calligraphers, including Graily Hewitt, Irene Wellington, Harold Curwen and Stanley Morison, Alfred Fairbank, Florence Kingsford Cockerell, Eric Gill and Percy Delf Smith.
 He also influenced the transition from Gothic to Roman letters in Germany, and Anna Simons was a student.
 He also lectured in Dresden in 1912.
 In 1921, students of Johnston founded the Society of Scribes & Illuminators (SSI), probably the world's foremost calligraphy society.

 Not all his students were happy with his decision to create a sans-serif design for the Underground, in a style thought of as modernist and industrial.
 His pupil Graily Hewitt privately wrote to a friend:In Johnston I have lost confidence.
 Despite all he did for us...he has undone too much by forsaking his standard of the Roman alphabet, giving the world, without safeguard or explanation, his block letters which disfigure our modern life.
 His prestige has obscured their vulgarity and commercialism.

 Johnston also created a blackletter-influenced design for a 1929 German edition of Hamlet.

+In 1959, Evelyn Waugh wrote in the Spectator, "Every schoolboy who learns the italic script, every townsman who reads the announcements of the Underground railway, everyone who studies the maps attached to modern travel books is seeing in the light of Johnston."